 3. How to get to Lviv from Krakow by plane

 Thankfully, there are now direct flights from Krakow to Lviv.
 You can fly with Ryanair for as low as 5 Euro.
 However, you need to remember that their luggage policy is quite strict and you need to pay for extra baggage.
 Well and that’s not even talking about the environmental issues.
 But unfortunately it is by far the fastest option, as a train takes at least 5 hours and by car the wait at the border can by very long.

 However, you have several choices to visit other Polish cities by train or bus from Krakow and then take a flight to Lviv.

 Take a plane from Warsaw to Lviv

-You can go to Warsaw, and from there you will manage to get a direct flight with the local Polish airline LOT, as they provide direct and rather affordable flights from Poland to Ukraine and back.
+You can go to Warsaw, and from there you will manage to get a direct flight with the local Polish airline LOT or with Ryanair, as they provide direct and rather affordable flights from Poland to Ukraine and back.
 The ticket price will depend on how soon you make a purchase, so if you buy round-trip tickets at least one month before the trip, it will cost you just around 100 Euro.